chromaui/chromatic-docs/bitbucket-pipelines.md

         script:
           - yarn chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --auto-accept-changes
   pull-requests:
-    # 👇 Checks if the current branch is not the master and runs Chromatic
+    #👇Checks if the branch is not master and runs Chromatic
     your-branch:
       - step:
           name: 'Deploy to Chromatic'